TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ```

-* onChange *(function) / optional*: After arrival of each new notification or after deletion of each item, this event will be fired.
+* onChange: After arrival of each new notification or after deletion of each item, this event will be fired.
 ```js
 onChange: function()
 {